Youth Travel 15-18 years of age

 • How much will I learn?

-Since you are surrounded by the language everywhere you go – at home, in school and during your spare time, you will benefit from every minute.
+Since you are surrounded by the language everywhere you go – in school and during your spare time, you will benefit from every minute.
 The things you learn in the class room is just one part of the education.
-You will also learn a lot when you practice the language after classes, when you spend time with your host family, when you go shopping or when buying ice-cream.
+You will also learn a lot when you practice the language after classes, when you go shopping or when buying ice-cream.

 • What language knowledge do I need to go on a language trip?